tareksakakini/CliqueApp/TEST_CASES_1029.md

 19. [Notifications - Minor] One issue observed is that invitees are not getting updates when outing details are changed or outing deleted
 4. [Phone Invite - Major] Event is created with phone contact even when sending out the message is cancelled
 5. [Time Zone - Medium] I need to check how are we handling time zone differences
+2. [Pictures - Medium] image syncing is not smooth, aspect ratio has issues

 ------------------------------------